ToneGabriel/CustomSTL/README.md

 Actual code is found in "include" folder.

-The code works if using:
+Code build requirements:

-- MinGW (Linux or Windows)
+- c++20 version
-- MSVC (Windows, but no thread support)
+- MinGW (Linux or Windows) OR MSVC (Windows, but no thread support)

 Components not fully operational: